Negative Cash Flow Rental Property : Should you keep it or sell it?

 What if you want to sell your Negative Cash Flow Rental Property?

-You have taken into account every consideration in the article but still feel selling is your best bet to minimize the loss.
-Then you should also consider the what if of selling a negative cash flow rental property.
+But, I feel selling is my best bet to minimize the loss.
+So should I sell it now?
+Expect this when you are selling a negative cash flow rental property.

 - It is hard to find a motivated buyer for a negative cash flowing property.

-- Even if you find a buyer, you can encounter a negative equity situation in case of a financed property.
-Surely, the buyer will want to close at a lower price from what you have purchased to ensure a positive cash flow.
+- Even if you find a buyer, you can encounter a negative equity situation in the case of financed property.
+A buyer who is purchasing negative cash yielding property will certainly want to close at a lower price than what you have purchased.

 Tax Deduction Benefit on a Negative Cash Flow Rental Property